layanelsaid/Olympics-Dataset/README.md

 7. Which sports were in each season?
 8. How did events evolve over time?
 9. What is the total number of athletes in the Olympics over time?
-10. What is the relation between event and weight?
-11. What is the relation between event and height?
+10. What is the relation between event and height?
-12. What are the Top 10 Sports being played in the Olympics?
+11. What are the Top 10 Sports being played in the Olympics?
-13. What is the relation between the team and the season?
+12. What is the relation between the team and the season?
-14. What is the relation between the team and medal?
+13. What is the relation between the team and medal?
-15. What is the relation between the season and the city?
+14. What is the relation between the season and the city?
-16. What is the relation between age and medal?
+15. What is the relation between age and medal?
-17. Who are the top 10 males that won medals in the Olympics?
+16. Who are the top 10 males that won medals in the Olympics?
-18. Who are the top 10 females that won medals in the Olympics?
+17. Who are the top 10 females that won medals in the Olympics?
-19. What are the most 10 cities that hosted the Olympics?
+18. What are the most 10 cities that hosted the Olympics?
-20. What are the least 10 cities that hosted the Olympics?
+19. What are the least 10 cities that hosted the Olympics?